 Cancer is the rapid division of cells in the body.
 Chemotherapy involves the use of drugs that have been created to halt or slow down the growth of these abnormal cells.

-At "Cancer" center, the oncologists who work with us are skilled with delivery of specialized and individualized chemotherapy and handling the outcome.
-The first line treatment:
+At Cancer’s center, the oncologists who work with us are skilled with delivery of specialized and individualized chemotherapy and handling the outcome.

 * To relieve symptoms of advanced cancer